Licensing

 The output

-The deterministic, human-readable source the analyser produces — the artifact you audit, sign off, and ship.
+The deterministic, human-readable source the builder produces — the artifact you audit, sign off, and ship.
 Yours.

 Yours